2 February 2026

 This example focused more on benefits – what the features mean to the customer.
 “FOR SMALL & BIG HEADS”, “NO PINCHING”.

-Images can be overlooked when rolling out your Amazon SEO Strategy because they don’t include keywords.
+Images can be overlooked when rolling out an eCommerce SEO Strategy because they don’t include keywords.
 But they’re vital for selling the product, which makes them a key part of your Amazon SEO optimization efforts as well.

 Use your product images to show your product from different angles, with different uses, and highlighting key features using infographics.